maratisc/calendar/README.md

 JDK 8 or higher is required.
 The project can be set up as a Java project in Eclise IDE.

 ## Future Enhancements
-Besides basic security, user set up, authentication, authorization, the application should be available online, accessible from mobile devices and have the features below.
-User feedback should be sought for any modifications to these or new additions.
+User set up, authentication, authorization, online availability, accessibility from mobile devices and the features below:
 ```
 Enter parameters in a form
 Select dates from a UI calendar widget